-David is a registered architect in the state of Ohio, holds certification from the National Council of Architectural Registration Boards, and is a member of the American Institute of Architects.
+David is a registered architect in the states of Washington and Ohio, holds certification from the National Council of Architectural Registration Boards, and is a member of the American Institute of Architects.

 STUDIOS Architecture, New York, NY, US, Intern Architect

 Responsible for daily construction administration on extensive renovations to a historic 30-story art deco office tower which will become the headquarters for a major media corporation.

 STUDIOS Architecture, New York, NY, US, Architecture Co-op